 The Academic Level of the Training

-The University CATs Scheme has assessed our Diploma course in Stress Management Training as being equivalent to one term of the final year of an Honours Degree.
+Our Diploma course in Stress Management Training as been assessed as being equivalent to one term of the final year of an Honours Degree.

 Our Methods of Teaching

-Each of the eight sessions includes a lecture on CD introducing aspects of stress and its treatment.
+Each of the eight sessions includes a lecture on CD/digital audio introducing aspects of stress and its treatment.
 Lectures last from five to ten minutes each and are suitable for direct use with clients.
 There is also a script for those who prefer to deliver their own lectures.

 The Relaxation Exercises

-Each of the eight sessions includes a Relaxation Exercise on CD, which can be copied for clients‘ use at home.
+Each of the eight sessions includes a Relaxation Exercise on CD/Download, which can be copied for clients‘ use at home.
 These are for direct use with clients and last from fifteen to twenty minutes each.
 There is a script for each exercise, together with back-up information in the Research Notes, for those who wish to develop their skills in this area.
-You can listen to a sample of the exercises here.

 The Session Plans